LembergAI/flutter_face_detection/example/README.md

-For help getting started with Flutter, view our [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter, view our [online documentation](https://flutter.io/docs), which offers tutorials, examples, guidance on mobile development, and a full API reference.